reubence/Deep-Learning/README.md

 # Deep-Learning
-This repo contains notebooks spanning the entire coursework of BTECH DATA SCIENCE 3rd Year for the subject of Deep Learning
+This repo contains notebooks spanning the entire coursework of BTECH DATA SCIENCE 3rd Year for the subject of Deep Learning.
+It also houses some of my individual projects.